Discover Your True Type!

-If you’re at all like other PersonalityJunkie™ readers, you probably recognize the value and importance of knowing who you are.
-After all, who you understand yourself to be—your sense of self and identity—influences everything; it is the compass we all use to navigate life.
-And because your personality type is such an integral part of who you are, knowing and understanding your type (e.g., INFP) is essential and can furnish much needed direction in a world of seemingly infinite options.
-But like so many of our readers, you may be unsure of your true type, perhaps feeling like you’re “stuck in the middle” between two or three types.
-My True Type was carefully researched and written to address these issues, equipping you with the knowledge you need to clarify and better understand your personality type, including your type’s preferences and functions.
-If you want to know yourself better and gain clarity in your life’s path, this book is for you.
+If you’re like other Personality Junkie readers, you recognize the value and importance of knowing who you are.
+After all, who you understand yourself to be—your sense of self and identity—influences everything; it’s the compass we use to navigate life.
+And because your personality type is an integral part of who you are, knowing and understanding your type (e.g., INFJ) is essential and can furnish much needed direction in a world of seemingly infinite options.

+Unfortunately, many people remain unsure of their true type, often feeling “stuck in the middle” between two or three types.
+My True Type was carefully researched and written to address this concern, equipping you with the knowledge you need to clarify and better understand your personality type, including your type’s preferences and functions.
+If you want to know your type (and yourself) more clearly and confidently, this book is for you.

-In-depth explanations of all the personality preferences (E, I, S, N, T, F, J, P) and functions (Se, Ne, Si, Ni, Te, Fe, Ti, Fi).
+- Provides in-depth descriptions of all the personality preferences (e.g., I, N, F, P) and functions (e.g., Fi, Ne)

 - Addresses frequently asked questions such as: Is it possible to be an “x-type,” i.e., to have no true preference at all (e.g., INxP)?

 “Drill Down Your Type”

 “This book will help you drill down and better understand your own personality type.
 It also provides a lot of comparing and contrasting that helps illustrate the difference(s) between similar personality types.
 For instance, if you’re not sure if you’re an INTP or an INFP, the book provides many different examples and avenues by which you can clear up any type confusion.”